hashicorp/memberlist/README.md

 usage is constant growth with regards to number of nodes, as opposed to exponential growth that can occur with traditional heartbeat mechanisms.
-Complete state exchanges with a random node are done periodically over TCP, but much less often that gossip messages.
+Complete state exchanges with a random node are done periodically over TCP, but much less often than gossip messages.
 This increases the likelihood that the membership list converges properly since the full state is exchanged and merged.
 The interval between full state exchanges is configurable or can be disabled entirely.